-Fostering at least one good work relationship can be good for your health and career!
-The recent State of the American Workplace: Employee Engagement Insights for US Business Leaders report notes that workers are happier in their jobs when they have friends at work.
+The recent State of the American Workplace: Employee Engagement Insights for US Business Leaders report notes that workers are happier (and possibly more successful) in their jobs when they have friends at work.
 Yet, the workplace can be a very competitive and stressful environment.
-As such, we don’t normally think of work as a place to develop and to foster friendships.
+So, we don’t normally think of work as a place to develop and to foster friendships.
 However, the friends that we make at work can help us to move up the career ladder, and also support us through turbulent periods (work and personal).
+For those interested in fostering effective relationships at work, the following two tips provide a good starting place.

 Other articles related to this topic: